It is the dog owner's responsibility to ensure their dog is correctly registered with their local authority.

 When you receive your annual registration form you can:

-- Pay online by credit card
+- Pay by credit card online or over the counter

 - Pay by internet banking (see link below) and send the registration form to Animal Control